5 Tine Broadfork

 6. Balanced design, stout wood handles, reinforced tines, and a wider treadbar - We make a tool that is easy to handle, extremely durable, totally reliable, and far easier on your body to use.

-7. Human powered, no smelly fumes, no jolting noise, no pollution, & it saves earthworms.
+7. Human powered, no smelly fumes, no jolting noise, no pollution, and it saves earthworms.

 8. Proudly Made in the U.S.A. - Hand made in our shop in Chico, CA.